UtbOvertorneaPM/EquipmentManagementSystem/README.md

     ```
     User is your MySQL username
     Password is your MySQL password

     Server is the IP of the server, if it's on the local computer set it to localhost

     DbName is the name of the database

-    Domain is the domain and/or users that will have access to the application page, domain and users are delimited by \\ ( DomainName\\Username )
+    Domain is the domain and/or users that will have access to the application page,
+    domain and users must be delimited by \\ ( DomainName\\Username )

     DebugDomain is the same as domain, but only in use for debugging with VS
     ```